 As with the stairs versus a ladder as mentioned above, there are many options with an elevated, permanent blind.
 Some people like to leave the door space open.
 Since the door side of our blind faced north, we wanted a door to stop cold winds, so we used scrap 1⁄2-inch plywood complete with hinges, handle and a hook-and-eye door latch.
 I have seen many blinds of this type simply hang a tarp or heavy camo fabric over door openings.

 Another option is how to treat the shooting openings.
 Some hunters place hinged Plexiglas on the openings while others do nothing.
-We elected to hang camo netting inside the blind and allow it to drop down enough to cover the opening.
-Although, they do blow when there is a wind.
+We elected to hang camo netting inside the elevated box blind and allow it to drop down enough to cover the opening.
+Although, they do blow when there is wind.
 However, once the deer acclimate to the movement—as the blind becomes part of the landscape—they will pay it no attention.

 Ready to Hunt